Skip to main content

 Traditional Day Camp

 Traditional camp is about exploration and discovery.
 Campers will explore by hiking, studying the wonder of nature, building connections through teamwork, and conquering many challenges under the leadership of well-trained staff.
-It exposes participants to various activities – including archery, swimming, nature studies, paddling, fort building, gaga ball, arts and crafts, cookouts, group games, and more – so that each camper leaves camp with a wide range of memories and experiences!
+It exposes participants to various activities, including archery, fort building, tie-dye, gaga ball, swimming, nature studies, paddling, arts and crafts, cookouts, group games, and more.
+Campers will participate in some, but not all, of these activities, depending on their age and camp locations.
+Each camper will leave camp with a wide range of memories and experiences!

 Wee Backpackers